SouthernMethodistUniversity/access/sections/access.md

 ## Activity
 * If you have a specific dataset or [database](https://guides.smu.edu/az.php) in mind, we can discuss those.
-* If not, we will look at and discuss what data is accessible through JSTOR and HathiTrust.
+* If not, we will look at and discuss what data is accessible through JSTOR or HathiTrust.
-* What data can you access?
-What datasets can you access?
+* What *data* can you access?
+What *datasets* can you access?
 * Is it meant to be human readable (individual downloads only) or are you allowed to do bulk downloads?
-Is the date already assembled into datasets?
-What restrictions or permissions are already in place?
-What are you allowed to do with those datasets?
+* Is the date already assembled into datasets?
+* What restrictions or permissions are already in place?
+* What are you allowed to do with those datasets?

 ### Examples of data sets
 * JSTOR